-Now available in the UW Flexible Option format, the Business and Technical Communications Certificate offered through the UW-Milwaukee College of Letters & Science provides a curriculum that will enable students to develop exceptionally strong writing and communication skills.
-In today’s uncertain economy, it is more important than ever for workers to be multi-skilled and flexible in their professional areas.
+The Business and Technical Communications Certificate offered through the UW-Milwaukee College of Letters & Science provides a curriculum that will enable students to develop exceptionally strong writing and communication skills.
+In today’s economy, it is more important than ever for workers to be multi-skilled and flexible in their professional areas.
 The Business and Technical Communications Certificate combines an innovative approach with practical skills in writing, research, communication, and technologies that will enable students to improve their skills for working in a broad range of contexts.

-The UW Flexible Option is especially designed for self-motivated nontraditional students who want their previous schooling, work skills, and prior knowledge to apply toward degrees or certificates.
+The UW Flexible Option is especially designed for self-motivated nontraditional students who want to use their previous schooling, work skills, and prior knowledge as a foundation for a degree or certificate.
 The competency-based and self-paced format of the UW Flexible Option fits the schedules of students who must balance work and family responsibilities with educational goals.
-Because most Flexible Option competencies and assessments are delivered online, students have the opportunity to learn when and where they choose.

 This program is ideally suited for: